WPIX: News operation

 As most stations did in the late 1940s and early 1950s, WPIX aired filmed coverage of news events.
 The station's first news program, TelePIX Newsreel, was the first in New York City to consist entirely of filmed coverage.
 From 1948 to 1965, WPIX produced Three Star News, a 6:30 p.m. newscast which employed a three-anchor format—with Kevin Kennedy reading world and national news, John Tillman reporting local stories and Joe Bolton as the weatherman.
 Bolton was later assigned to host children's programming and was replaced by Gloria Okon.
 The program was canceled after an FCC complaint that some of Tillman's "man on the street" interviews were staged with paid actors, most notable of which was a "pro-Castro sympathizer", who was "interviewed" with a copy of the Daily Worker newspaper conveniently tucked under his arm.

 WPIX produced the Independent Network News, a national newscast that was syndicated to independent stations from June 1980 to June 1990.
 The program – whose live feed was transmitted nationally weeknights at 9:30 p.m.
 (ET) – featured the same on-air staff as channel 11's newscasts and was broadcast from the same news studio, with INN logos covering the station's own logo on various set pieces.
-In New York City, WPIX paired a 10 p.m. replay of the national news with a live local newscast at 10:30 p.m., called the Action News Metropolitan Report.
-As part of a midday expansion of INN, starting in 1981, channel 11 also launched a newscast at 12:30pm.
+In New York City, WPIX paired a 10 p.m. replay of the national news with a live local newscast at 10:30 pm, called the Action News Metropolitan Report.
+As part of a midday expansion of INN, starting in 1981, channel 11 also launched a newscast at 12:30 pm.
 During the decade, WPIX also produced two other programs syndicated to stations that carried the INN program: the business-oriented Wall Street Journal Report; and From the Editor's Desk, a Sunday news discussion program hosted by Richard D. Heffner, host of the long-running public-affairs program The Open Mind.

 WPIX was also noted for the many post–news editorials that were delivered by Richard N. Hughes, vice president of news operations from 1969 to 1995.
 His editorials ended with the tagline "What's your opinion?
-We'd like to know".
+We'd like to know."
 Periodically, he would read excerpts from viewers' letters in response to the editorials, invariably closing each excerpt by saying, "And that ends that quote."
 In 1984, the station renamed its local and syndicated news programs as The Independent News.
-In 1986, the national INN newscast was renamed USA Tonight and aired at 10 p.m., while the 7:30 p.m. program retained the Independent News title and the 10:30 p.m. local newscast was renamed New York Tonight.
-When INN was cancelled, the 7:30 p.m. program ended as well, and WPIX focused its efforts on the 10:00 p.m. newscast.
+In 1986, the national INN newscast was renamed USA Tonight and aired at 10 pm, while the 7:30 p.m. program retained the Independent News title and the 10:30 p.m. local newscast was renamed New York Tonight.
+When INN was canceled, the 7:30 p.m. program ended as well, and WPIX focused its efforts on the 10 p.m. newscast.